Hacking Big Data and Open Data in San Diego #Hack4SD

 HDMA, SDSU

-Registration will be closed on October 27, 2025 at 5pm
+Registration has been Closed on October 27, 2025 at 5pm

 Hackathon FAQs